Tag Archives: Deluxe Editions

 Better still, the recent reissue from Cleopatra bolsters the already mighty EP with tons of quality bonus tracks like War Hammer and Rebirth Of The Hero as well as the ultra-rare Lightning Strikes Again EP from 1982 which features raw earlier versions of the Unchained tracks.
 When you’re fucking and fighting in Valhalla, Unchained will be playing in the background.
 Essential listening for anyone that needs some devastation with their musculation.

-Virgin Steele – Nocturnes Of Hellfire & Damnation (Review)
+Virgin Steele – Nocturnes Of Hellfire & Damnation (Album Review)

 Virgin Steele – Nocturnes Of Hellfire & Damnation (2015)